avuzikov/capstone_frontend/README.md

      }
      ```
    - Explanation: While the existing `/users/{id}` endpoint can retrieve user details, it may contain sensitive information not suitable for public viewing.
 This new endpoint provides a way to fetch only the public information about a manager, which is necessary for the unprotected ManagerProfilePage.

-#### DELETE /api/application/{id}
-- Description: Delete a job application
-- Path Parameters:
-  - `id` (required) – The ID of the application
-- Authorization: Requires JWT token in a cookie.
-The `userId` in the token must match the `userId` of the application.
-- Response: HTTP status `204 No Content`

 ## Error Handling